 - White sandy beaches beckon sun soakers from all over the park.
 Either surrounding surf pool excitement or tucked away at near the splashdowns of Storm Slides / Humunga Kowabunga and the Miss Adventure Falls/Crush ‘n’ Gush area.

-- Towel and Locker rentals make a day at Disney’s water parks a bit more manageable.
+- Towel and Locker rentals make a day at Disney’s water parks a bit more manageable with either a locker rental and/or towel rental.
 Offering a place to stow a change of clothes, car keys, wallets and cell phones, lockers mean not having to watch over or worry about waterlogging personal belongings.
 Allowing Disney to tender towels means not having to carry one around all day.
 Towel and locker rental is offered at Singapore Sal’s and High n’ Dry Rentals.

 - Getaway Glen Umbrellas may be rented for a day in the shade.
 Perfect for as many as 4 guests, this service includes umbrella, 2 beach chairs (with table) and towels.
 This first come, first served add-on amenity is available by reservation (407 WDW-PLAY (939-7529) or, if any remain the same day, at Singapore Sal’s.

 - Beachcomber Shacks serve as the ultimate in luxurious relaxation realization.
-“Each reserved area accommodates up to 6 Guests and comes with a variety of premium amenities including towels, cushioned seating, a locker, refillable drink mugs and a cooler stocked with ice and bottled water.
-Plus, Attendants are on hand to help Beachcomber Shack Guests get the most out of the water park and to take food orders (separate dining charges apply).” –Disney This first come, first served add-on luxury is available by reservation (407 WDW-PLAY (939-7529) or, if any remain the same day, at Singapore Sal’s.
+“Each reserved area accommodates up to 6 guests and comes with a variety of premium amenities including towels, cushioned seating, a locker, refillable mug for your drinks, and a cooler stocked with ice and bottled water.
+Plus, Attendants are on hand to help Beachcomber Shack Guests get the most out of the water park and to take food orders (separate dining charges apply).” -Disney This first come, first served add-on luxury is available by reservation (407 WDW-PLAY (939-7529) or, if any remain the same day, at Singapore Sal’s.

 Surf the “seas” of Typhoon Lagoon during a private before/after hours sessions or enjoy surf lessons in the Typhoon Lagoon Surf Pool.
 As both opportunities take place outside of park operating hours, park admission during each experience is included.